-James is an Academic Developer: Assessment at Anglia Learning & Teaching.
+James is Academic Lead: Assessment at Anglia Learning & Teaching.
 His work focuses on the strategic development and implementation of evidence-based and effective Assessment and Feedback practices.
 This work includes overseeing the Anglia Assessment Album and the Assessment Protocol, and leading across our University in the implementation and management of eAssessment systems.

 As part of this work, James creates, promotes and delivers CPD opportunities to enable and support the effective use of technology-enhanced assessment.
 He also monitors and evaluates sector-wide development and application of technology-enhanced assessment, to inform our own approach to eAssessment.
 His assessment role has led to a focus on the development and implementation of pedagogic, technological and policy solutions.

 His career in higher education has centred on politico-legal issues in mental health care in the UK and on technology-enhanced learning and assessment.
 He has previously worked in health and social care education in a variety of roles, across all levels and a wide range of subjects.

 Jisc Electronic Management of Assessment (EMA) Project member

 External Examiner – University of Hertfordshire

 Media and professional discourse